 Key Takeaways

-3. Medium to large end-clients are now responsible for correctly classifying contracts according to IR35 criteria.
-Workers and any agencies involved in the employment chain must also ensure that the IR35 status is correct for each contract.
+3. Medium to large end clients are now responsible for correctly classifying contracts according to IR35 criteria.
+Workers and agencies involved in the employment chain must also ensure that each contract’s IR35 status is correct.
 Small businesses are exempt.

-4. Her Majesty’s Revenue and Customs (HMRC) apply specific criteria to distinguish self-employed contractors from regular employees.
+4. Her Majesty’s Revenue and Customs (HMRC) applies specific criteria to distinguish self-employed contractors from regular employees.
 There are also some legal grey areas.
-Contractors and the companies who hire them may benefit from taking expert advice before agreeing assignments in order to maintain legal compliance and tax efficient operation.
+Contractors and the companies who hire them may benefit from taking expert advice before agreeing on assignments to maintain legal compliance and tax-efficient operation.

-The IR35 legal and tax rules around off-payroll working in the private sector have changed in the UK.
-Since April 2021 end-users have responsibility for evaluating the IR35 status of assignments given to contractors.
-If assessment shows that contractors are ‘deemed employees’ for HMRC purposes, the end-client must pay relevant tax, National Insurance, and Health and Social Care contributions.
+Since April 2021, end-users have been responsible for evaluating the IR35 status of contractor assignments.
+If the assessment shows that contractors are ‘deemed employees’ for HMRC purposes, the end-client must pay relevant tax, National Insurance, and Health and Social Care contributions.

 What is IR35?

-IR35 is the common term used to describe application of rules around UK off-payroll working under legislation designed to combat tax avoidance.
-The term came from the Inland Revenue press release announcing a government clamp down on disguised employment in 2000 (this is similar to the notion of ‘employee misclassification‘ in other countries such as the US).
+IR35 is the common term that describes the application of rules around UK off-payroll working under legislation designed to combat tax avoidance.
+The term came from the Inland Revenue press release announcing a government clampdown on disguised employment in 2000 (this is similar to the notion of ‘employee misclassification‘ in other countries such as the US).
 IR35 rules target contractors who are considered to be ‘disguised employees’ according to HMRC criteria.

 How are contractors taxed in the UK?